 Sandy soil is made up of large, coarse particles with plenty of space between them.
 Water flows through it quickly — sometimes within minutes of watering.
 That speed is both its strength and its weakness.

-On the positive side, sandy soil rarely becomes waterlogged.
-On the downside, it dries out fast, which means plant roots can go thirsty quickly if you are not paying attention.
+Sandy soil rarely becomes waterlogged.
+But it dries out fast — roots can go thirsty within a day if you are not paying attention.

 Over time, adding organic compost to sandy soil will improve its water retention.
-Even a two-inch layer worked into the top few inches of soil makes a noticeable difference in how long moisture stays available to your plants.
+Even a two-inch layer worked into the top few inches makes a noticeable difference in how long moisture stays in the soil.

 Clay Soil Holds Moisture Longer — But Can Suffocate Roots

 Clay soil is dense and made of tiny, tightly packed particles.
 It holds water extremely well — sometimes too well.
-After heavy rain or a generous watering, clay soil can remain saturated for days, which cuts off the oxygen supply to plant roots.
+After heavy rain or a deep watering, clay soil can remain saturated for days, cutting off the oxygen supply to plant roots.

 If you are gardening in clay, water every three to four days and always check the soil before adding more.
 Push a finger two inches into the ground.
 If it still feels moist and cool, wait another day.
 If it feels dry and crumbly, go ahead and water.

-Raised garden beds are one of the best ways to sidestep clay soil problems entirely.
+Raised garden beds sidestep clay soil problems entirely.
 Filling them with a mix of compost, topsoil, and a small amount of sand gives you control over drainage from the start.

 Loamy Soil Is the Sweet Spot for Most Backyard Gardens

 Loamy soil combines sand, silt, and clay in a balanced proportion.
-It drains well enough to prevent waterlogging but holds enough moisture to keep roots supplied between watering sessions.
-Most experienced gardeners aim to build or buy loamy soil for this reason.
+It drains well enough to prevent waterlogging but holds enough moisture to keep roots hydrated between watering sessions.
+Most experienced gardeners aim to build toward loam for this reason.

-For loamy soil, a general watering frequency of every two to three days works well in most weather conditions.
+For loamy soil, water every two to three days in most weather.
 During heat waves, you may need to water every other day.
 During mild or rainy periods, every three days is usually enough.

 You can identify loamy soil by squeezing a handful.
-It holds its shape briefly when compressed but crumbles apart easily when pressed.
+It holds its shape briefly when squeezed but crumbles easily when poked.
 It feels neither gritty like sand nor sticky like clay.
 If your soil does this, you are in good shape.

 How Often to Water a Small Backyard Garden by Season

-Your garden’s water needs shift significantly as the seasons change.
+Your garden’s water needs shift as the seasons change.
 Temperature, sunlight hours, rainfall, and plant activity all rise and fall throughout the year.
-Learning how often to water a small backyard garden in each season is one of the most practical skills a beginner can build.
+Learning to adjust by season will save you from most beginner watering mistakes.

 Spring is the most forgiving season for a new gardener.
-Soil often still holds moisture from winter rainfall, temperatures are mild, and evaporation rates are low.
-Plants are just beginning to wake up, so their water demand is relatively modest.
+Soil often still holds moisture from winter rainfall, temperatures are mild, and evaporation is low.
+Plants are beginning to wake up, so water demand is modest.

 For most small gardens, watering two to three times per week is a solid starting point in spring.
-Morning temperatures below 60°F (15°C) mean water evaporates slowly, so you do not need to overcompensate.
+Morning temperatures below 60°F (15°C) mean water evaporates slowly, so you do not need to water more than that.

-The bigger risk in early spring is actually overwatering.
-Many beginners see bare soil and assume it needs water, when in fact the soil beneath the surface is still plenty moist from recent rain or snowmelt.
+The bigger risk in early spring is overwatering.
+Many beginners see bare soil and assume it needs water, but the soil beneath the surface is often still moist from recent rain or snowmelt.
 Always check two inches down before watering in spring.

-Watch for new leaf growth as a positive signal.
+New leaf growth is a good sign.
 When your plants are actively pushing out new leaves, they are taking up water effectively.
-If growth seems stalled and the soil is wet, ease off the watering and give roots a chance to breathe.
+If growth seems stalled and the soil is wet, ease off watering and give roots a chance to breathe.

-Summer Watering — When Heat Puts the Most Pressure on Plants
+Summer — When Heat Puts the Most Pressure on Plants

 Summer is when your garden works hardest and needs the most support.
 High temperatures, longer days, and stronger sunlight pull moisture out of the soil quickly.
 Plants in active growth are also transpiring more water through their leaves.